Uniforms and insignia of the Red Army (1917–1922)

 In its nascent years, the Red Army's uniform was defined by two main factors: the revolutionary symbology developed in 1917 and the abysmal logistical realities of a country in crisis.
-This typically meant soldiers marching to the front in shabby World War hand-me-downs and rustic peasant shoes made of bark, if even that.
+This typically meant soldiers marching to Civil War battles in shabby World War hand-me-downs and rustic peasant shoes made of bark, if even that.
 At this time insignia was also primitive, scant strips of red cloth at best.
-As the Soviet state consolidated however, these would become more developed; uniforms became more distinctive and insignia more specific in their meanings, evoking symbols of labour or a mythologised Russian historical continuity.
+As the Soviet state consolidated however, these would become more developed.
+Uniforms became more distinctive and insignia more specific in their meanings, evoking symbols of labour or a mythologised Russian historical continuity.
 Yet this often would not last: once the revolutionary period had ended, many of these elements would be abandoned or even reversed entirely under the coming regime.

 Symbolic origins and the Red Guards

 On 8 March 1917, (Note: Russia still used the old Julian calendar until 1 February 1918, when the Bolsheviks changed it to the western calendar.
-The western calendar is 13 days ahead of the Julian so the February Revolution would have began on 8 March despite its name.)
-Russia burst into a revolution and with it came the fall of the Tsardom and the establishment of a Provisional Government.
+The western calendar is 13 days ahead of the Julian so the February Revolution would have begun on 8 March despite its name.)
+Russia burst into revolution and with it came the fall of the Tsardom and the establishment of a Provisional Government.
 The defining factor in the fall of the Autocracy was the lack of support from the military: both soldier and sailor rebelled against their officers and joined the masses.
 The symbols of the old regime, including those of the military, were the target of a campaign of iconoclasm from the populace that would form the basis of Soviet military symbology for years to come.